MohanKrishnaMCP/Whatsapp_semiauto-Script/README.md

 -----------------------------------------------------------

-PS: I made this for fun and make my class group drowned with spams.
+PS: I made this for fun and to make my class group drowned with spams.